Confused.com Design System

 My Role:

-- Creating a modular, scalable component library: Typography, color tokens, icons, illustrations, and core UI components—built for reusability and global updates.
+- Built a modular, scalable component library — including typography, color tokens, icons, illustrations, and reusable UI components, all optimized for global updates.

-- Embedding accessibility best practices into every element, ensuring WCAG compliance across products.
+- Embedded accessibility as a foundation, not an afterthought, ensuring WCAG compliance across all products.

-- Facilitating cross-functional alignment through weekly sprint rituals, reviews, and iterative feedback loops.
+- Unified cross-functional workflows through regular design reviews, sprint rituals, and iterative feedback loops.

 __________